aneeshdalvi/SER502-Spring2019-Team4/README.md

             chmod 755 desiCompiler.jar
             chmod 755 desiRuntime.jar

-## How to build jars using build command
+## How to build jars using ant build command

    Compiler and Runtime library of our new programming language can be build using jar files.
-   Follow below steps to generate two seperate jar files:
+   Follow below steps to generate two seperate jar files usong ant build file:

-    0. Ant build should be installed
+    1. Prerequisite : Ant build should be installed on your system
-    1. Open command prompt or a terminal
+    2. Open command prompt or a terminal
-    2. In the command prompt navigate to the location where the project is extracted.
+    3. Navigate upto the location where the project is extracted
-    3. The folder will have build.xml file present
+    4. The folder will have build.xml file present
-    4. To generate the compiler jar run the below command
+    5. To generate the compiler jar run the below command
          - ant compiler_jar
-       Wait for the command to execute, once complete the copiler.jar will be generated in the same folder
+       Wait for the command to execute, once complete the desiCompiler.jar will be generated in the same folder
-    5. To generate the runtime jar run the below command
+    6. To generate the runtime jar run the below command
          - ant runtime_jar
-       Wait for the command to execute, once complete the runtime.jar will be generated in the same folder
+       Wait for the command to execute, once complete the desiRuntime.jar will be generated in the same folder For MacOs, this jar will not have default run permission.
+Follow below steps to make it executable
+        1. Navigate to folder in which jars are generated
+        2. run below unix command
+            chmod 755 desiCompiler.jar
+            chmod 755 desiRuntime.jar

 ## How to run any program using this custom language